 Notice of Meeting.
-The president may call a board meeting by giving five days' notice to all directors of the date, time, and place of the meeting.
+The President may call a Board meeting by giving five days' notice to all directors of the date, time, and place of the meeting.
 The notice need not state the purpose or set forth an agenda for the meeting, unless the meeting is called for the purpose of amending the articles or bylaws.
-If the date, time, and place of the meeting was announced at a previous meeting of the board of directors, an additional notice is not required.
+If the date, time, and place of the meeting was announced at a previous meeting of the Board, an additional notice is not required.
 Notice is deemed given by electronic communication when directed to a facsimile number, electronic mail address, or posted on an electronic network to which the director has consented to receive notice.

 Quorum.
-A majority of the directors constitutes a quorum for the transaction of business.
+A majority of the Directors constitutes a quorum for the transaction of business.

 Act of the Board.
-The board shall take action by the affirmative vote of a majority of the directors present at a duly held meeting.
+The Board shall take action by the affirmative vote of a majority of the Directors present at a duly held meeting.
 Proxy voting is not permitted.

 Action Without a Meeting.
-An action required or permitted to be taken at a board meeting may be taken by written action signed, or consented to by authenticated electronic communication, by all of the directors.
-The written action is effective when signed, or consented to by electronic communication, by the required number of directors, unless a different effective time is provided in the written action.
+An action required or permitted to be taken at a Board meeting may be taken by a signed written action, indicating a majority of Directors approves of the action, or approved by electronic communication, by a majority of the Directors.
+The written action is effective when signed, or when approved through electronic communication, by the required number of Directors, unless a different effective time is provided in the written action or electronic communication.

 OFFICERS.

 Required Officers.
-The six officers required for OBW are as follows: President, President Elect - Public Relations, Vice President - Programming, Vice President - Membership, Secretary, and Treasurer.
-Additional officers including, but not limited to, a Historian, a Corresponding Secretary or a Parliamentarian are not required but may be elected by the membership.
-Additional officers duties will be assigned by the Executive Committee.
+The six officers required for OBW governance are as follows: President, Vice President- Public Relations Chair, Vice President – Programming Chair, Vice President – Membership Chair, Secretary, and Treasurer.
+Additional officers are not required, but may be recommended by the Nominating Committee and elected by the membership.
+Additional officer duties will be assigned by the Board.

 Duties of Required Officers.